People Helping People

 Karen Nisenson is Founder and Clinical Director of Arts for Healing.
-She holds a Bachelor and Master of Music degree in Piano Performance from the Juilliard School, Bachelor of Science from Hunter College, a Master of Arts degree in Music Therapy from NYU, where she has been an adjunct professor and affiliated with the Nordoff-Robbins Center for Music Therapy since 1978.
-Karen developed the integrated music and art therapy methodology (IMAT) and the Adaptive Music Teaching Curriculum, which has been published by the Simply Music Company under the name of Simply Music Gateway.
+She holds a Bachelor and Master of Music degree in Piano Performance from the Juilliard School, Bachelor of Science from Hunter College, a Master of Arts degree in Music Therapy from NYU, where she has been an adjunct professor and affiliated with the Nordoff-Robbins Center for Music Therapy.
+Karen developed the integrated music and arts therapies methodology (IMAT) and the Adaptive Music Teaching Curriculum, which has been published by the Simply Music Company under the name of Simply Music Gateway.
 She has also created early childhood academic programs specifically designed for children on the Autism Spectrum.
 Karen is a contributor to Special Parent Magazine and The Motor Story Online News Magazine.
 Karen consults to schools in Fairfield County, CT, and frequently presents talks and workshops to parents and professionals about the impact and importance of the arts in education.

-Jennifer Ellyson, M.A., R-DMT, received her master’s degree in Dance/Movement Therapy and Counseling from Columbia College Chicago.
+Jennifer Ellyson, M.A., R-DMT, received her Master’s degree in Dance/Movement Therapy and Counseling from Columbia College Chicago.
 Her clinical work combines her strengths and passions from dance and movement, child development and psychology.
-Jennifer is also receiving post-graduate training in infant and child dance/movement psychotherapy in Dr. Suzi Tortora’s “Ways of Seeing” program.
+Jennifer also received post-graduate certification in infant and child dance/movement psychotherapy in Dr. Suzi Tortora’s “Ways of Seeing” program.
 She has experience working with individuals and groups in various settings, including nursing homes, schools, social service agencies, and hospitals.
 In addition to her work as therapist, Jennifer is an experienced dance and movement educator, teaching children and adults of all ages.
-She offers a holistic, mind-body approach to her engage her students fully.
+She offers a holistic, mind-body approach to her engage her students and clients fully.
 To feed her creative soul, Jennifer dances and choreographs actively at home and in the dance studio.

 Carol is the face of AFH.
 She is the first person people talk to when they inquire about our services and the first face they see when they come for sessions.
 In between, she keeps AFH running by managing everyone’s schedules, finances and correspondence with clients and their families.
 We all appreciate what she does to keep everything running smoothly.